 DNA fingerprinting of pearls was first developed by SSEF with partners at ETH Zurich and published in 2013 (Meyer et al., 2013).
 The method has since been further refined and the amount of required material (i.e. quasi non-destructive) has been considerably reduced.
 DNA fingerprinting can thus offer conclusive identification of the pearl oyster species or coral species to which a pearl or precious coral item corresponds.

-The Swiss Gemmological Institute SSEF is introducing a new service to support the documentation of the origin and provenance of pearls, in partnership with the Institute of Forensic Medicine at the University of Zurich.
+The Swiss Gemmological Institute SSEF has a service to support the documentation of the origin and provenance of pearls, in partnership with the Institute of Forensic Medicine at the University of Zurich.
 It is made possible by a substantial expansion of the organisation’s DNA fingerprinting reference database and capabilities, which now include eight oyster species that produce the vast majority of pearls found in the natural and cultured pearl trade.

 The eight pearl species that can be distinguished conclusively using these DNA fingerprinting methods are: